Govt to return to pre-COVID fiscal deficit path in 3 yrs: Sanjeev Sanyal

-New Delhi, Feb 10 (IANS) The government, which announced higher spending in key sectors to propel economic growth after a COVID-triggered contraction, intends to return to its original fiscal deficit path in three years, Sanjeev Sanyal, Principal Economic Advisor to the Finance Ministry, said on Wednesday.
+New Delhi: The government, which announced higher spending in key sectors to propel economic growth after a COVID-triggered contraction, intends to return to its original fiscal deficit path in three years, Sanjeev Sanyal, Principal Economic Advisor to the Finance Ministry, said on Wednesday.

 Addressing a webinar organised by the Public Affairs Forum of India (PAFI) on Budget 2021, Sanyal pointed out that there was no option than to opt for a higher fiscal deficit burden -- 9.5 per cent in 2020-21 and 6.8 per cent for 2021-22 -- to kick start the economy.